polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

  * `minikube`: if your cluster is running on a minikube.
  * `local`: In this case the polyaxonfile is supposed to be used with `polyaxon-lib`.

-### concurrent_experiments
+### concurrency

 Defines how many experiments to run concurrently when the polyaxon file use a `matrix` section.
 This option will be ignored if the polyaxon file only have one independent experiment.

 ### search_method

-Same as `concurrent_experiments`, it defines the search method to use when running hyperparameters search.
+Same as `concurrency`, it defines the search method to use when running hyperparameters search.
 Currently, the supported methods are:

  * `grid` (default value)